-One can retarget website visitors in bulks and that is a totally viable retargeting strategy if done right (checkout the link for Cascade retargeting strategy outline and few tips).
+One can retarget website visitors in bulks, and that is a viable retargeting strategy if done right (check out the link for Cascade retargeting strategy outline and few tips).

-CRM retargeting has much bigger potential, yet it can be implemented for far less companies because of:
+CRM retargeting has much more significant potential, yet it is harder to implement because of:

 - not enough leads/customers to justify setup and operating expenses or\and run campaigns at all

-- It seems like a technically difficult task (sometimes it is, but most of the times it just takes a tech savvy person)
+- It seems like a technically tricky task (sometimes it is, but most of the times it just takes a tech-savvy person)

-No worries, there is also alternative way to execute a campaigns even if you don’t have CRM at all.
-Wrap you mind first around what CRM retargeting is and will get beck to it.
+No worries, there is also an alternative way to execute a campaign even if you don’t have CRM at all.
+Wrap your mind first around what CRM retargeting is and will get back to it.

-There are many platforms one can export data to (e.g. Facebook, YouTube, etc) but for most projects I recommend going for ad aggregator platform like Adroll.
+There are many platforms one can export data to (e.g., Facebook, YouTube, etc.) but for most projects, I recommend going for an ad aggregator platform like Adroll.
 This way you code & fine-tune one connector and have access to lots of platforms and ad formats.

 Why do CRM retargeting at all

 Selling a product or a service your retargeting options might be:

 - User info you have.
 A portrait based on some particular characteristics, your intuitive assumptions and a certain amount of knowledge about your target audience in general.

 - A user who visited the product page on the website or watched 75% of the product video on a Facebook/YouTube/etc.